NicPy/spider_study/README.md

-# I hope, that here will vbe a lot of instructions soon
+# I hope, that here will be a lot of instructions soon